yohasebe/monadic-chat/docs/language-models.md

 ## OpenAI

 Monadic Chat uses OpenAI's language models to provide features such as chat, speech recognition, speech synthesis, image generation, and video recognition.
-Therefore, you must set an OpenAI API key.
+Therefore, you must set an OpenAI API key even if the model you want to use in chat is not an OpenAI model.
 Once set, the API key is saved in the `~/monadic/data/.env` file in the following format:

 ```
 OPENAI_API_KEY=api_key